edgedb/edgedb/docs/intro/fastapi_gelai_searchbot.rst

 .. edb:split-section::

-  Now we can test our web search on its own by running it like this:
+  Now, we can test our web search on its own by running it like this:

   .. code-block:: bash